sense 1v

 Ha avallato il progetto con entusiasmo.
 (Giovanni Verga, I Malavoglia)

-avallàre : to endorse
+avallare : to endorse

 a|val||re : (accento grave)

-Indicative mood (Indicativo) of the verb avallàre
+indicativo avallare.
+Indicative mood of the verb avallare

 Tempo semplice